 Yes, as long as other eligibility criteria are satisfied.

 Yes, as long as you will have a faculty appointment by the start of the GEMSSTAR award.
-Official documentation of this appointment must be included in your R03 application and/or PDP.
+Official documentation of this appointment must be included in your R03 application.
 A faculty appointment that is conditional on receiving a GEMSSTAR award is not acceptable.

 No. Specialty societies represent only one of many possible sources of funding for the PDP part of the GEMSSTAR program.
 If your specialty society does not appear to be involved, we encourage you to investigate other potential funders, such as your department chair or other individuals within your institution, foundations, or other public or private sources.
-In addition, we encourage you to contact your specialty society, the Association of Specialty Professors, or the American Geriatrics Society, to see whether your specialty society be interested in supporting your PDP.
+In addition, we encourage you to contact your specialty society, the Alliance for Academic Internal Medicine (AAIM T. Franklin Williams Scholars Award), or the American Geriatrics Society (AGS - Jahnigen Career Development Award), to see whether your specialty society may be interested in supporting your PDP.